alisw/alisw.github.io/infrastructure-aurora.markdown

 Access is allowed to ALICE members who are part of the [`alice-aurora-users`](https://e-groups.cern.ch/e-groups/Egroup.do?egroupId=10225666) **and** of the [`alice-agile-admin`](https://e-groups.cern.ch/e-groups/Egroup.do?egroupId=10172645) egroups.

-If you have toubles following the instructions, in particular if you have certificate or kerberos issues, please make sure you read the [Troubleshooting](#troubleshooting) section.
+If you have troubles following the instructions, in particular if you have certificate or kerberos issues, please make sure you read the [Troubleshooting](#troubleshooting) section.

 # User guide